 This has always been an interesting point of discussing which up until now.
 With that in mind, perhaps the best thing to do is to not wait until tinnitus starts eating up your happy disposition and overall wellness.

-Can you get tinnitus right after a cold?
+Can you experiencing ringing in the ears right after a cold?

 What causes tinnitus?